openmindculture/wp-incompatibility-status/README.md

 zip incompatibility-status-1.0.0.zip 1.0.0
 ```

+If this does not works (e.g. results in an empty archive) try zipping the current trunk instead of the linked version or rename `trunk` to `incompatibility-status` temporarily and create and archive using your preferred zipping application.

 The resulting zip archive file can be uploaded into an existing WordPress instance to verify that it works.

 Commit the result to both repositories: